Fletcher's hit streak reaches 26 games, Angels pound M's 9-4 - WHIZ News

-Alex Cobb (7-3) yielded five hits over 6 2/3 innings in another strong start for the Angels, who have won seven of 11.
-Los Angeles compensated for a four-strikeout night by major league home run leader Shohei Ohtani with homers by Jack Mayfield and Taylor Ward, who also doubled and singled.

-Fletcher wasted zero time extending the Angels’ longest hitting streak in 23 years, doubling to left field on Yusei Kikuchi’s first pitch of the game.
+Fletcher wasted zero time extending the Angels’ longest hitting streak in 23 years, doubling to left field on Yusei Kikuchi’s first pitch.

 The hit broke Fletcher’s tie with Rod Carew’s 25-game streak in 1982.
 Only Garret Anderson’s 28-game string in 1998 is ahead of him in Angels history.
-Fletcher’s streak is the longest in the majors since Wilson Ramos’ 26-game streak in 2019.
+Fletcher matched the longest streak in the majors since Wilson Ramos’ 26-gamer in 2019, and that was the longest since Freddie Freeman’s 30-game streak in 2016.

+“There’s nobody I’ve played with that’s more confident than he is, and he backs it up,” Angels starter Alex Cobb said.
+“He’s just fun to be around.
+He’s got this energy about him that he’s just going to get the job done, and that’s what he looks like when he’s playing.
+It’s not always going to be pretty, but he’s going to get the job done.
+You can’t play defense on him.
+He hits everything.”

+Cobb (7-3) yielded five hits over 6 2/3 innings in another strong start for the Angels, who have won seven of 11.
+Los Angeles compensated for a four-strikeout night by major league home run leader Shohei Ohtani with homers by Jack Mayfield and Taylor Ward, who also doubled and singled.

-Mitch Haniger hit a three-run homer off Alex Claudio in the ninth for Seattle.
+Mitch Haniger hit a three-run homer off Alex Claudio in the ninth for Seattle, matching his career high with four RBIs while reaching base in his 17th consecutive game.

 Los Angeles had a 5-0 lead before Seattle finally scored in the fifth on Haniger’s bases-loaded sacrifice fly, but Cobb limited the damage to a run.